balinterdi/balinterdi.github.com/source/_posts/2013-12-03-roll-your-own-ember-dot-js-identity-map.markdown

 As you can see, I used promises for the retrieval methods of the API.

 Promises are a huge improvement over callbacks and deserve their own
 <del>article</del> book.
-Promises represent eventual values that are going to be
+They represent eventual values that are going to be
 either resolved (meaning success) or rejected (meaning failure) and can be passed around freely.